InseeFrLab/edt/README.md

 #### Keycloak

 EDT is using a Keycloak for authentification.
 It uses `oidc-react` (https://github.com/bjerkio/oidc-react) to manage the connection between the Keycloak and the app.
+You can find the oidc config inside the `src/index.tsx` file.

 These two environment variables are used to setup the connection :